American Flag Etiquette

 The American flag conjures a vast array of different thoughts, feelings, memories and connotations for Americans.
 Many people feel a fierce sense of loyalty and pride when they see the star-spangled banner wave.
 Many see the sacrifice that thousands of men and women have made over the years in times of war, fighting and dying for the American nation and its core values, beliefs and policies.
 Often times that sacrifice came from that person themselves or their close comrades, friends, or family members.

 While the flag can mean different things to different people, a breach of American flag etiquette, even if accidental or well-intentioned, can deeply offend many people.
 If you want to be sure to avoid offending anyone by negligence, there is an official Flag Code that you can abide by.
 From the Code, here are some of the basic rules of American flag etiquette.
-Note that special rules of etiquette may apply at certain national holidays.
+Note that special American flag rules may apply at certain national holidays.

 These are some of the core "rules" of American flag etiquette: